echoDaveD/EHS-Sentinel/README.md

 - **protocolFile**: Path to the protocol file. (not set in Sample config.yml)
   - Example: `prot.csv`

+### Logging Settings

+- **deviceAdded**: Set to true will log when new device is added to known Devices (and discover to HASS).
+  - Default: `True`
+- **messageNotFound**: Set to true will log when a received message was not found in NasaRepository
+  - Default: `False`
+- **packetNotFromIndoorOutdoor**: Set to true will log when a message not from Indoor/Outdoor unit was received
+  - Example: `False`

 ### Serial Connection Settings

 - **device**: The serial device URL.